galiarmero/galiarmero.dev/content/blog/why-my-blog-is-built-with-gatsby/index.md

 You might already know that Gatsby is a React-based static site generator (SSG).
 With static sites, pages are _pre_-generated at deploy time instead of rendering them on-demand on the server or client side.

 Imagine living in a world where the only way to know the menu of a fastfood restaurant is to ask the cashier.
-Unaware of what's available, the cashier asks the chef back at the kitchen.
+To give you an accurate list of items available, the cashier asks the chef back at the kitchen.
 The chef then shouts all the available items.
 The cashier lists all of them in a piece of paper and shows it to you.
 This buffoonery is repeated for every customer coming in.

-In the real world, that's exactly what happens with conventional dynamic websites.
+In the real world, a similar thing happens with conventional dynamic websites.
 You request for a page.
-The server or the client fetches data from a source and renders the page.
+The server or the client-side code (the "cashier") fetches data from a source (the "chef") and renders the page.

 This approach is great for content that changes frequently.
 Stock prices, airline seats, NBA scores.
-But for fastfood menu?
+But for restaurant menu?
 Not so much.

 Going back to our fake world, the staff could have just written the menu the moment they first opened.
-And then whenever something changed, they could just rewrite a new menu.
-This way, a lot of time is saved and whatever menu they show you is always updated.
+And then whenever something changed -- ingredients running out or being restocked -- they could just update the menu.
+This way, a lot of time is saved for each order and whatever menu they show you is always updated.

 This is how SSGs like Gatsby operate.
 Instead of re-rendering a page for every request, Gatsby builds pages as static files, ready to be deployed.
 Pages can be rendered again once there are changes in content, data or appearance.
 This is ideal for sites with content that doesn't change frequently (i.e. no real-time data) like business landing pages, eCommerce catalogs, docs, blogs, [etc](https://www.gatsbyjs.org/showcase/).